hadi-alnehlawi/Notejam/README.md

     - Staging
     - Production
 * Each cluster is connected to a load balancer **AWS ELB** which in turns direct the connection to the app endpoints.
+* To achive the goal of high availability of the application during the peek and hight load times, two concepts of scalling has been implmented on the deployments:
+    - Horizaonla Pod Autoscaler: increase the number of replicas of the pods based on the resource utilizations.
+    - Cluster Autosclaer: automatically adjust the size of K8S clusters so all pods can scale and run successfully on its nodes.
+The Application must serve variable amount of traffic.
+Most users are active during business hours.
+During big events and conferences the traffic could be 4 times more than typical.
 * Autoscalling is configured to a production clustser that is supposedly configured to read the metric data of connection from prometheis and set the thredshold based on the noraml connection data time.
 * A **lambda function** is triggered by a **EventBridge** on a specific time (Daily at 12 AM UTC) to create a snapshot of the database.
 * Once the sanpshort is created, another lambda function is triggerd as well by EventBridge and export it to a **S3 bucket** called `notejamsnapshot`.